Naruno/Naruno/docs/building_a_test_network/manuel.md

 ```

 ### Step 3.3: Creating the wallets of each node
-In Decentra Network we use password protected wallets.
+In Naruno we use password protected wallets.
 But for the first wallet we dont use password because first wallet is used for the node communication.
 So you must be in safe place for node 0.
 You can create the wallets with the following command:
 ```bash
 python3 Decentra-Network-0/decentra_network/cli/main.py --createwallet password
 ```